blogtitle/blogsources/content/post/advconc-4.md

 categories: ["Go", "Concurrency"]
 tags: ["golang", "concurrency", "patterns", "engineering"]
 authors: ["Rob"]
-draft: true
 ---

 # Preface

-It's been almost 6 years since I added to this series, but I thought it was time.
+It's been almost 6 years since I added to this series, but I thought it was time to resume working on it.

-Since "perfect is the opposite of done" I thought I would touch on a simple pattern that I haven't covered yet.
+Since "perfect is the opposite of done" I thought I would talk about a simple pattern that I haven't covered yet.

 A couple of years ago I worked on [a toy library](https://pkg.go.dev/github.com/empijei/channels)